edwin-jones/edwin-jones.github.io/_posts/2023-09-22-steam-powered.md

 Would I recommend this for everybody?
 No. Is it perfect?
 Far from it, I'd prefer a real desktop Steam OS release from Valve, but I think we all know not to wait for Valve to do things if they haven't announced them fully by this point.
-I don't have the same ability to lock the framerate or scaling options as you do on a steam deck due to not using [gamescope](https://github.com/ValveSoftware/gamescope).
+I don't have the same ability to lock the framerate or set scaling options as you do on a steam deck due to not using [gamescope](https://github.com/ValveSoftware/gamescope).
 My mangohud hack works but isn't easily configurable while in a game like it is on a deck.
 Sometimes I get bugs that just don't happen on the deck because I'm using an entirely different distro although like a deck I can